 01. Know what you're representing

-Whatever your set of products may be, do your research!
+Whatever your set of products is, do your research!
 A client would want all the products to be correct, and you should too.
-Even if it’s a personal project you can’t go accidentally adding a camera button to an original Nokia 3310 or putting a 2-pin plug on a British kettle.
-If you’re illustrating a product for a client ensure you know how it looks all the way round, so you understand it as a real-world object.
+Even if it’s a personal project, you can’t accidentally add a camera button to an original Nokia 3310 or put a two-pin plug on a British kettle.
+If you’re illustrating a product for a client, ensure you know how it looks all the way round, so you understand it as a real-world object.

 02. Draw it in pencil

 You can start off however you wish – I always draw everything in pencil, but for many products you can trace a photo.
 If you have a tricky shape to draw and it happens to be symmetrical – for example a lightbulb – you can just draw one half of it (I’ll come to that later!).

 03. Get rid of kinks

 When creating linework, always keep lines and angles straight and clean.
 Your illustrated product icons may be used quite small on the page or screen, and unnecessary kinks or curves can confuse the eye and make things unclear.